Patrons and Ambassadors

 “When you stand on the right mountains you can see the beauty of life.
 I want to front Women’s Aid and help to make it a mountain of strength, a sanctuary for those who need it and I’m proud to be part of its foundations.”

-Actor Lucy Gaskell is our newest Ambassador joining us in November 2015.
+Actor Lucy Gaskell joined us in November 2015.
 Lucy has been a committed advocate for Women’s Aid work, joining our SOS Save Refuges, Save Lives vigil in September 2014.

 “We all have the right to feel safe in our own homes.
 Sadly too many women don’t.
 Until the day that changes, Women’s Aid are working tirelessly to raise awareness, increase understanding and challenge misconceptions about abuse and support those most vulnerable in our society.